SamBailey6194/photo-guides/README.md

 - Removed closing tag p that had no opening p on equipment.html
 - Changed name to be valid for lighting triangle image
 - Added a closing div tag to tutorial.html to how to use light triangle section
+- Removed space for ID for history section

 ### Validator Testing